OpenDominion/OpenDominion/CONTRIBUTING.md

 1. Inspecting the registration mail sent (either through a SMTP server like Mailtrap.io, or fishing the activation link out of the logged email if your MAIL_DRIVER is set to 'log' in .env),
 2. Use a database client and set `users.activated = 1` on the relevant user account,
 3. Using Tinker to manually set the activated field to 1.
-For example:
+For example (using `php artisan tinker`):

 ```php
 >>> $u = User::find(2)